DEBONDIUM/crispy/docs/_sources/examples.rst.txt

    cd examples/2D_impact
    python 2D_impact.py

-This script will execute the 2D fragmentation detection and save images for each iteration of the simulation in a subfolder ``examples/2D_impact/agdd/img`` of the working directory.
+This script will execute the 2D fragmentation detection.

 .. note::
    Make sure you have installed all required dependencies listed in the :ref:`installation` section before running the example.